 The only way to push past this, she says, is to prioritize a design system across the whole organization from its creation and including its upkeep.
 The key, she says, is shared governance between design and engineering.
 Actually, Jina doesn’t love the word governance, as it feels too “top-down.”
 Instead she prefers to call these cross-organization collaborators “federated contributors,” a term borrowed from EightShapes founder Nathan Curtis.

-Ideally, a company will have a dedicated designed system team to dictate how the system will be used across the organization.
+Ideally, a company will have a dedicated designed system team to teach how the system will be used across the organization.
 But, when staffing this team, both design, engineering, and any other relevant stakeholders should be represented to give crucial input to how it can address relevant product and customer needs.
 Jina says this hybrid team should have, at minimum, at least one designer and one developer who can both speak to accessibility.

 But even if there aren’t resources for a dedicated team, a hybrid-approached mindset can keep the right people involved.
 In smaller companies, she suggests design and engineering teams rotate their members for each design systems team meeting.